Virus pushes beyond Asia, taking aim at Europe, Mideast

 In Italy, authorities set up roadblocks, called off soccer matches and shuttered sites including the famed La Scala opera house.
 In Iran, the government said 12 people had died nationwide, while five neighboring countries — Iraq, Kuwait, Bahrain, Oman and Afghanistan — reported their first cases of the virus, with all those infected having links to Iran.

-Across the world, stock markets and futures dipped on fears of a global slowdown due to the virus spread, with the Dow down more than 900 points during midday trading.
+Across the world, stock markets and futures tumbled on fears of a global economic slowdown due to the expanding spread of the virus.
+The Dow Jones Industrial Average sank more than 1,000 points, its biggest decline in two years.

 The number of people sickened by the coronavirus topped 79,000 globally, and wherever it sprung up, officials rushed to try to contain it.